 Wishing Well B&B

 The Wishing Well B&B is another charming and rustic Bucks County B&B. Just an 8.8-mile drive from Washington Crossing State Park and a .9-mile drive from the Bucks County Playhouse, the historic farmhouse is in a perfect location for a variety of activities and interests.
 Owners Michael and Scott welcome guests for a stay in the stunning six-bedroom home that dates back to the 1840s.
 Each room has its own private bath.
-Enjoy a continental breakfast on weekdays, with warm dishes offered on the weekend while enjoying views of the stunning backyard.
+Enjoy a buffet breakfast on the weekends while enjoying views of the stunning backyard.